Given the Movie (2024 film)

 Given the Movie (映画 ギヴン, Eiga Givun) is a 2024 Japanese two-part animated romantic drama film directed by Noriko Hashimoto and written by Yuniko Ayana based on the manga series of the same name by Natsuki Kizu.
 Produced by Lerche and distributed by Aniplex, the two-part film is the second and third film for the series, following 2020 film of the same title, and serve as a direct sequel to the film, as well as the final adaptation of Natsuki Kizu's original manga series.

 The voice cast includes Shōgo Yano, Yuma Uchida, Masatomo Nakazawa, Takuya Eguchi, Fumiya Imai, and Taito Ban, all reprising their roles from earlier entries in the franchise.
-The two-part film was released in Japan in 2024, with the first film, Given the Movie: Hiiragi Mix (映画 ギヴン 柊mix, Eiga Givun: Hīragi mikkusu) on January 27, and the second film, Given the Movie: To the Sea, (映画 ギヴン 海へ, Eiga Givun: Umi e) released on September 20.
+The two-part film was released in Japan in 2024, with the first film, on January 27, and the second film, released on September 20.

 Synopsis

-Hiragi Mix
+Hiiragi Mix

 While Given auditions for a music festival but fails to qualify, Hiragi and Shizusumi's band, SYH, prepares for a major performance but loses their guitarist.
 Hiragi, seeking to salvage both the band and his own emotional state, asks Ritsuka Uenoyama to fill in.
 As the two bands' paths intertwine, Hiragi confronts his unresolved feelings toward Shizusumi, leading to a quiet but powerful emotional shift.
 Through rehearsals, performances, and intimate moments, the film explores Hiragi's journey toward self-forgiveness and his evolving connection with Shizusumi, culminating in a hopeful, if understated, resolution as their bond begins to deepen beyond friendship.